How I Built AI Blog Automation for My Framer Website

 3. Open Framer - Add images, verify formatting, publish the site

 I've published multiple posts through this system.
-Each one follows the same brand voice, the same SEO structure, the same formatting - because the skills enforce consistency that a tired solopreneur at 11pm cannot match.
+Each one follows the same brand voice, the same GEO structure, the same formatting - because the skills enforce consistency that a tired solopreneur at 11pm cannot match.

 - No image uploads - The Framer MCP cannot upload images yet.
 Add thumbnails and visuals manually after publishing.